VNeeha/DSA-Java/README.md

-# 🚀 DSA Prep for Interviews (MAANG Focus)
+🚀 DSA Prep for Interviews and Upskilling

-This repository is a structured roadmap of my Data Structures and Algorithms (DSA) preparation for internship interviews — with a long-term goal of cracking top tech companies like those in MAANG.
-It includes problem-solving practice, topic-wise code, and learnings along the way.
+This repository is a structured roadmap of my Data Structures and Algorithms (DSA) preparation, focused on strengthening core concepts and problem-solving skills for technical interviews and personal upskilling.
 ---

-## 🧠 Why this Repository?
+🧠 Why this Repository?

 - ✅ Track my progress across core DSA topics
 - ✅ Keep all solved problems and notes in one place